GetOccasion/occasion-apidocs/source/includes/_products.md

-widget_total_due_title | true | The title to display above a section indicating the total price of the order order_button_text | true | The text to display in the submit order button on an order widget post_transactional_message | true | The message to display after an order has been completed is_session | true | `true` if this product is a session product, that only allows for all time slots to be purchased at once
+widget_total_due_title | true | The title to display above a section indicating the total price of the order order_button_text | true | The text to display in the submit order button on an order widget post_transactional_message | true | The message to display after an order has been completed sells_sessions | true | `true` if this product sells sessions, which means it only allows for all time slots to be purchased at once

 ### Associations